listr2/listr2/docs/task/output.md

 Since observables and streams are supported they can also be used to generate output.

-::: details <FontIcon icon="material-symbols:code-blocks-outline" /> Code Example — Stream
+::: details <CodeExampleIcon /> Code Example — Stream

 <<< @../../examples/docs/task/output/stream.ts

 :::

-::: details <FontIcon icon="material-symbols:code-blocks-outline" /> Code Example — Observable
+::: details <CodeExampleIcon /> Code Example — Observable

 <<< @../../examples/docs/task/output/observable.ts